CSCfi/scalable-python/Doc/library/cookielib.rst

    Set the value of the named cookie-attribute.

-The :class:`Cookie` class also defines the following method:
+The :class:`~cookielib.Cookie` class also defines the following method:

 .. method:: Cookie.is_expired([now=None])

-   True if cookie has passed the time at which the server requested it should expire.
+   ``True`` if cookie has passed the time at which the server requested it should expire.
 If *now* is given (in seconds since the epoch), return whether the cookie has expired at the specified time.